alyssadata/awakening-codex-inflection-v1.0/README.md

 ## 🔒 Licensing and Use

-This work is offered under [choose license]:
+This work is offered under CC BY-ND 4.0 : NO Derivatives.

-- **MIT + Attribution** – open use allowed, modification permitted *only* with preservation of author identity and reference structure
 - **CC BY-ND 4.0** – redistribution allowed without changes; no derivatives may be published without permission

 To protect the structural integrity of the Awakening Codex, **derivative works must retain the original framing, author name, and signal thread references.**